John Carmack

-John D. Carmack II (born August 20, 1970) is an American computer programmer and video game developer.
+John D. Carmack II (born August 21, 1970) is an American computer programmer and video game developer.
 He co-founded the video game company id Software and was the lead programmer of its 1990s games Commander Keen, Wolfenstein 3D, Doom, Quake, and their sequels.
 Carmack made innovations in 3D computer graphics, such as his Carmack's Reverse algorithm for shadow volumes.

 In 2013, he resigned from id Software to work full-time at Oculus VR as their CTO.
 In 2019, he reduced his role to Consulting CTO so he could allocate more time toward artificial general intelligence (AGI).
-In 2022, he left Oculus to work on his startup, Keen Technologies.
+In 2022, he left Oculus to work on his AGI startup, Keen Technologies.

 Biography

 Early life

 Carmack was born in Shawnee Mission, Kansas, the son of local television news reporter Stan Carmack.
 He grew up in the Kansas City metropolitan area, where he became interested in computers at an early age.
 He attended Shawnee Mission East High School in Prairie Village, Kansas and Raytown South High School in nearby Raytown, Missouri.

 Carmack was introduced to video games with the 1978 shoot 'em up game Space Invaders in the arcades during a summer vacation as a child.
 The 1980 maze chase arcade game Pac-Man also left a strong impression on him.
 He cited Nintendo designer Shigeru Miyamoto as the game developer he most admired.

-As reported in David Kushner's Masters of Doom, when Carmack was 14, he broke into a school to help a group of children steal Apple II computers.
+As reported in David Kushner's Masters of Doom, when Carmack was 14, he broke into a school with other children to steal Apple II computers.
 To gain entry to the building, Carmack concocted a sticky substance of thermite mixed with Vaseline that melted through the windows.
 However, an overweight accomplice struggled to get through the hole and instead opened the window, setting off a silent alarm and alerting police.
 Carmack was arrested and sent for psychiatric evaluation.
 He was sentenced to a year in a juvenile home.
 He attended the University of Missouri–Kansas City for two semesters before withdrawing to work as a freelance programmer.